Wellness

 A natural source of natural probiotics for dogs is yogurt or kefir.
 You’ll want a product high in live cultures with no added sugar or artificial sweeteners.
 Added sugars aren’t healthy for dogs, and some artificial sweeteners, like xylitol, are toxic for dogs.
 Also, plain, Greek-style yogurt is better because it has lower levels of lactose, which can cause digestive issues in some dogs.

-Fermented vegetables can also be a healthy source of natural probiotics for dogs, but you want to ensure they don’t contain any onions, garlic, or chives, as these are toxic for dogs.
+Fermented vegetables can also be a healthy source of natural probiotics for dogs, but you want to ensure they don’t contain onions, garlic, or chives, which are toxic for dogs.
 See which foods are and aren’t safe for dogs.

 Other Ways To Remedy Digestive Problems